Reventaine/cadastral-to-openstreetmap/README.md

 ## Usage

-To run the application, navigate to the project directory and run the following command in your terminal:
+To run the application, navigate to the project directory and run the following command in your terminal: <i>flask run</i>
 This will start the Flask development server and you can access the application in your web browser at http://localhost:5000.